gebeeb/petstore/readme.md

 ### Running Specific Features or Tests

-To run specific tests, you can specify the feature file path using the `-Dcucumber.options` property.
+To run specific tests, you can specify the feature file path using the `-Dcucumber.filter.tags` property.
 For example, to run a specific feature file:

 ```bash
 mvn test -Dcucumber.filter.tags="@test"